Nordic seminar about Indigenous peoples: language, culture, and life cycle

 - Simultaneous language interpretation is arranged in North Saami.

-If you need interpretation to sign language or have other questions about acessibility, please let us know when you register or contact us directly.
+If you have other questions about acessibility, please let us know when you register or contact us directly.